kfechter/LegionY530Ubuntu/README.md

 To configure cpufrequtils, follow the steps below:

 run the command ` sudo apt install -y cpufrequtils`
 run the command ` sudo nano /etc/default/cpufrequtils`
 add ` SCALING_GOVERNOR=performance` to the end of the file
 reboot the computer
- verify that the governor is set to performance on battery by unplugging the computer and running     ` cat /sys/devices/system/cpu/cpu*/cpufreq/scaling_governor` it should return "performance"
+run the below command with the laptop unplugged.
+If the governor is set correctly, the terminal should output "performance"
+` cat /sys/devices/system/cpu/cpu*/cpufreq/scaling_governor`